 The HM70EP comes with a standard warranty for this size class.
 It comes with a full 1 year warranty and an additional 4 year warranty on the unit’s sealed system.

 Perhaps the HM70EP’s strongest point is its price point.
-At just over $200 (we found it for sale for $205 at several retail outlets) it is the least expensive built-in pump 70 pint dehumidifier on the market.
-Of all sixteen 70 pint dehumidifiers we tested, only the Keystone KSTAD70B at $190 is more inexpensive than this Haier and the Keystone doesn’t include a built-in pump.
+At just over $200 (approx.) it is the least expensive built-in pump 70 pint dehumidifier on the market (at the time of this review).
+Of all sixteen 70 pint dehumidifiers we tested, only the Keystone KSTAD70B at about $190 is more inexpensive than this Haier and the Keystone doesn’t include a built-in pump.
 The next most inexpensive built-in pump 70 pint unit we tested is the SPT SD-72PE which retails for around $240.

 As far as value is concerned, the HM70EP is a great buy.
 If value was our only concern then the HM70EP would not only be the best built-in pump 70 pint dehumidifier we tested, but it would be the best 70 pint dehumidifier on the market, period.
 But, value and price isn’t everything as we discuss in our final thoughts below.

 Yes, the HM70EP is inexpensive compared to other dehumidifiers with similar functionality.
-But, it’s still a $200 investment. $200, for most, is a large amount of money.
+But, it’s still an approximately $200 investment. $200, for most, is a large amount of money.
 And we don’t want you wasting your money, so here is why we don’t recommend you buy this dehumidifier.

 On the positive side of things, the HM70EP did perform very well in our moisture removal tests.
 In fact, it was the fastest at removing moisture out of the five built-in pump 70 pint units we’ve tested.
 It also has a temperature display and defrost capabilities – important features that are far from standard in this size class.